What are the aims of this leaflet?

-- Behaviour.
-Think about when it is best to go outside.
-UVR levels are highest when the sun is directly overhead.
+- Think about when it is best to go outside.
+UVR levels are highest when the sun is directly overhead (11 am to 3 pm).
 UVR is not present outside at night and therefore no extra precautions would be needed.
-Understandably people have to be able to go out during the day but avoiding the highest UVR levels would be advised.
+Understandably people have to be able to go out during the day but avoiding the highest UVR is advised.
 Plan in advance how to get to your destination to best avoid UVR.

-- Clothing to cover the whole body including long sleeves and long trousers to protect the arms and legs and gloves to protect the hands.
-Tight weave materials let through less UVR and thick clothing or multiple layers can block UVR completely.
+- Clothing should cover the whole body, including long sleeves and long trousers, to protect the arms and legs, and gloves to protect the hands.
+Tight weave materials let through less UVR, and thick clothing or multiple layers can block UVR completely.
 Darker coloured materials absorb more UVR.
-Some manufacturers produce clothing to protect from UVR and this is marked with a 50+ UDF (a measure of how much UVR a material lets through) label, these can help, but can be expensive.
-Some people opt to wear two thinner layers of clothing instead.
+Some manufacturers produce clothing to protect from UVR and this is marked with a 50+ UPF label (a measure of how much UVR a material lets through), these can help, but can be expensive.
+Some people choose to wear two thinner layers of clothing instead.

 - Hat with a wide brim that covers the forehead, ears and neck.

 - Glasses to protect the eyes, with a high UVR protection rating to protect against UVA and UVB wavelengths.
 These can either have a clear lens or a darkened lens.
 The style of glasses that wrap around the face or have side covers to limit UVR reaching the eye are suggested.